 Sans-serif typefaces are modern and clean.
 We often use them in everyday, approachable designs.
-You will see sans-serif typefaces in a range of industries, from sport to tech companies.
+You will come across sans-serif typefaces in a range of industries, from sports to tech companies.

 Tip: For font pairing, don’t choose two typefaces of the same classification.
 Pairing a sans-serif with a serif is a better choice because they contrast one another, not compete.

 The contrast of a typeface describes the variation of the stroke width within a character.
 High-contrast typefaces, with their exaggerated variation of the stroke width, convey classiness, while low-contrast typefaces communicate sturdiness and trust.

 You will find high-contrast typefaces used for luxury fashion labels or hotels to imply exclusivity and high prices.